 The percentage of Americans currently affected by state stay-at-home orders is at roughly 95 percent.
 As people are hunkering down at home, the cars, trucks and sport utility vehicles that normally get daily use are idle on garages and streets.
 Although that means less wear-and-tear and lower gas prices, cars that are parked for long stretches are susceptible to other types of damage – including rust.
-Given that the current situation could span several more weeks and possibly months, car rust prevention is important to consider.
+Given that the current situation could span several more weeks and possibly months, car rust prevention is important to consider and while you’re at it you should get the entire car checked put to ensure that you don’t need anything else like a wheel alignment.

-Anytime a motor vehicle is not getting regular use, there is the potential for problems – from dead batteries to oil deterioration.
+Anytime a motor vehicle is not getting regular use, there is the potential for problems – from dead batteries to oil deterioration leaving people to buy new car parts, if you’re looking for a new accessory to include in your car consider looking into a CAN Controller for a great option.
 Car rust is another potential problem, particularly for brake rotors and brake pad linings, as well as any parts of the exterior that may be dinged.

 This is especially true if your vehicle is being parked outdoors and exposed to the elements.
 In fact, as our car rust prevention experts can explain, it doesn’t even take that long.
 Sometimes with brake rotors, it may only be a matter of days of outdoor storage that we begin to see rust starting to form.
 Rust on a vehicle body may be unsightly, but it’s what you can’t see that is likely to be the most costly.
 Rust on brake rotors, for instance, can result in uneven braking, pulsating braking and noise.